Counting Drinfeld modules with prescribed local conditions: Counting Drinfeld Modules

 \subsection{Counting Drinfeld modules satisfying infinitely many local conditions}

+We now address consider the problem of counting Drinfeld modules satisfying and infinite set of local conditions.

-We will say that a Drinfeld module $\phi$ has \emph{everywhere stable reduction of rank $\geq s$} if it has stable reduction of rank $\geq s$ at all prime ideals of $\mcA$.
-We say that the Drinfeld module $\phi$ has \emph{everywhere stable reduction} if it has stable reduction at all prime ideals of $\mcA$ (i.e. everywhere stable reduction of rank $\geq 1$).
+\begin{definition}[Everywhere stable reduction] A Drinfeld module $\phi$ has \textbf{everywhere stable reduction of rank $\geq s$} if it has stable reduction of rank $\geq s$ at all prime ideals of $\mcA$.
+A Drinfeld module $\phi$ has \textbf{everywhere stable reduction} if it has stable reduction at all prime ideals of $\mcA$ (i.e., everywhere stable reduction of rank $\geq 1$). \end{definition}

-Recall that $\Val_0(\F_q(T))$ denotes the set of places of $\F_q(T)$ away from the place $(1/T)$.
-For each $v\in \Val_0(\F_q(T))$ let $\p_v$ denote the corresponding prime ideal of $\F_q[T]$.
+Recall that $\Val_0(\F_q(T))$ denotes the set of places of $\F_q(T)$ away from the place $\infty=(1/T)$.
+For each $v\in \Val_0(\F_q(T))$, let $\p_v$ denote the corresponding prime ideal of $\F_q[T]$.

 \begin{theorem} Let $r$ and $s$ be positive integers with $1\leq s<r$.
-Then the number of rank $r$ Drinfeld $\F_q[T]$-modules over $\F_q(T)$ which are everywhere stable of rank $\geq s$ and have height equal to the positive integer $b$, is asymptotic to
+Then the number of isomorphism classes of rank $r$ Drinfeld $\F_q[T]$-modules over $\F_q(T)$ which are everywhere stable of rank $\geq s$, and have height equal to the positive integer $b$, is asymptotic to

 as a function of $b$. \end{theorem}